 Focus on Impactful Data

-Another important factor to keep in mind is how much data you use.
+Another important factor to keep in mind for How to Justify a Promotion with Your Boss is how much data you use.
 While it’s great that YOU have accomplished so many things, this isn’t going to do any good for your case if the people reading or listening can’t see how what you’re saying actually helps them as well.

 The reason they are promoting someone up within an organization is because their team will perform better and increase productivity levels which means a more successful company overall!
 Since every decision must be made with how it benefits the bottom line of the business, make sure there’s enough evidence provided on how exactly increasing your salary would bring higher profits/sales numbers etc…